Skip to main content

 Conservation And Sustainability

-The Svartisen glacier is retreating rapidly due to climate change, with some outlet glaciers losing hundreds of meters in recent decades, fundamentally altering the landscape and hydrology that define the park's character.
-Managing visitor impacts at popular glacier viewpoints, maintaining trail infrastructure across sensitive alpine terrain, and balancing tourism development with wilderness preservation represent ongoing challenges.
+The Svartisen glacier is retreating due to climate change, with outlet glaciers losing significant extent over recent decades, fundamentally altering the landscape and hydrology that define the park's character.
+[1] Managing visitor impacts at popular glacier viewpoints, maintaining trail infrastructure across sensitive alpine terrain, and balancing tourism development with wilderness preservation represent ongoing challenges.
 Sami reindeer herding rights and cultural heritage protection require ongoing attention as tourism increases, while hydropower development in surrounding areas potentially affects water levels in glacier-fed systems that visitors access.

 Visitor Ratings